 - Install the lifting plate SVO 2811 on the engine and also lifting tool SVO 2727 together with the extension rod SVO 2821, see Fig. 6-15.
-Raise the engine until the weight is taken off the front engine mountings.
+Raise the engine until the weight is taken of the front engine mounting.
 Remove the hub caps and loosen the nuts for the front wheels a couple of turns. - Jack up the vehicle under the front jack attachments.
 Remove the front wheels. - Disconnect the steering rods from the steering arms with tool SVO 2294 according to Fig. 6-19. - 4.
-Remove the stabilizer attaching bolts.
+Remove the stabilizer attaching bolts. - 5.
+Loosen the brake hoses from the bracket at the support member. - Remove the lower nuts for the front engine mountings.